- Symptoms of Appendicitis

 - Frequently Asked Questions

 Appendicitis is the term which is actually an inflammation of the vermiform appendix which, in humans, has no known function.
-It is rich in lymphoid tissue which gradually shrink with advancing age.
+It is rich in lymphoid tissue which gradually shrinks with advancing age.
 In majority cases, appendicitis is an acute condition.

 Appendicitis is a medical emergency that almost always requires prompt surgery to remove the appendix.
 An inflamed appendix will eventually burst when left untreated spilling infectious materials into the abdominal cavity.